ginni-dudgeon/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

+I did not have many challenges in the Outcomes by Launch Date.
+I was able to input my formula to get the desired result.
+However, I had a lot of trouble using the Countifs function for the Outcomes Based on Goals.
+I have limited experience with Excel, so I spent more time using outside resources to learn how to use the function.
+After I felt comfortable I ran the formula.
+However, I still received the wrong result as I entered some information incorrectly.
+I found the error and made corrections.

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?